JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to create directories into each other in the current directory
+Script that lists all files and directories of current directory,separated by commass